There are great, tasty, alternatives to drinking cow’s milk.

 So as you can see, there are other choices for your “dairy” type drinks.

-Soy milk has just about as much protein as cow’s.
+Soy milk has just about as much protein as cow’s milk and plant-based protein has been shown not to affect cancer growth.

 What I do: